 Employers and their employees may agree to vary an existing enterprise agreement, but such a variation has no effect unless it is approved by the Fair Work Commission.
 The approval process includes an Access Period and vote as outlined above for new agreements, and GoVote can help in the same ways.

 If you are terminating an existing enterprise agreement or an agreement-based transitional instrument GoVote can help with distribution of voting instructions and act as Returning Officer for the vote.
 The termination of an agreement has no effect unless it is approved by the Fair Work Commission.

-GoVote is an Australian industry leader in the planning, management and delivery of secure, independent ballots and elections.
+GoVote is an Australian industry leader in the delivery of independent enterprise agreement voting services.
 We work across all industries with organisations big and small, public and private, including some of Australia’s most recognisable names.
-Our voting services can save you time and resources, and ensure your vote is conducted to meet any governance requirement.
+Our voting services can save you time and ensure an accurate and quick result that can withstand scrutiny.